If you’ve made an effort to build your brand, the chances are people are searching for discount codes for your site.

 You can use the page to explain any current promotions you are running (seasonal, Black Friday, etc) in a tone that fits with your brand message.

-Admitting that you don’t offer discount and coupon codes, you can treat this page as an opportunity to explain your brand’s position and key selling points.
+Admitting that you don’t offer discounts and coupon codes, you can treat this page as an opportunity to explain your brand’s position and key selling points.

 This can be enough to build the consumers trust so that they will not leave your site to look for deals from competitors and in fact make a purchase.